 Yo leía un libro.
 (I was reading a book.)

-2. Consequently, you can use the imperfect for describing people, things, places and situations in the past:
+2. Describing people, things, places and situations in the past

 La casa era grande y tenía tres balcones.
 (The house was big and had three balconies.)

 El niño era muy guapo.
 (The boy was very handsome.)